ANIMAL IDENTITY AND LIFE EXPERIENCE

 Human vs. Animal Social Identity

-Humans also identify strongly with visual appearance and display.
-This is confirmed with mirrors and selfies.
+Humans also identify strongly with visual appearance.
+We regularly use mirrors and photographs.
 Animal identity is completely different.
 There are only around 10 animals who can recognise themselves in a mirror.

-Animals have no choice about clothes or hair styles, even chameleons and stick insects who disguise themselves don't do this for social recognition.
-Birds who visually display their hair styles at mating times are exceptions.
+Animals have no choice about clothes or hairstyles, even chameleons and stick insects who disguise themselves don't do this for social recognition, they do it to remain incognito.
+Birds who visually display their hairstyles at mating times are exceptions.
+Such identity displays are discussed in depth in Display Rituals.

 Animals' social identity is grounded in the same areas as their individual identity, in sounds and scents, taste, visual, and tactile reality.
 Animals are not involved in abstract thoughts about their social confirmation.